exoplatform/exo-documentation/docs/GettingStarted.rst

 You may display the home page to verify that the news is available in the appropriate block.

-You may display one of the following type of blocks :
+You can display the pinned articles with one of the following layouts :

-- Blog block:
+- Blog layout:

 |image172|

-- Latest News block:
+- Latest News layout:

 |image198|